chenhaotian/Bayesian-Bricks/README.raw.md

 ## Examples

-Here's a list of examples:

 ### Hierarchical Bayesian Linear Regression

 This is an example from Hoff(2009).
-Where we want to examine the relationship between math score and another variable, socioeconomic status (SES) of students from 100 different schools.
+Where we want to examine the relationship between math score and another variable, socioeconomic status (SES) of students from $J=100$ different schools.
 The Conditional Probability Distributions (**CPD**s) of the model is defined as:
 $$
 \begin{align}
 x | \beta_j , \sigma^2,x & \sim Gaussian(X\beta_j,\sigma^2)\text{, }j = 1:J \\